Sri-Express/.github/profile/README.md

 - The bus/train operations to be viewed and confirmed 15 minutes before the start of the journey.

 ### Fleet Manager
-Next.js application for fleet management of large transport companies.
+Flutter application for fleet management of large transport companies.
 - The fleet manager application allows large transport companies to add and manage their fleet of buses/trains, including maintenance schedules, driver assignments, and performance metrics pending System Admin approval.
 - Fleet managers can view real-time data on vehicle locations, driving patterns, and other metrics to optimize operations.
 - Revenue and cost estimates for the fleet can be generated based on the data collected from the vehicles, with the planned ticketing system.